 Basic business vocabulary and terminology

-Public relations techniques for public contact in person and on the telephone
+Customer service techniques for public contact in person, on the telephone, and in written communication

 Compose, edit, and format business correspondence and reports